rye0x/nathan-aquino-hub/README.md

 - 👋 Hi!
-I'm Nathan from the Manila, Philippines
+I'm Nathan from Manila, Philippines
 - 👀 I’m interested in learning data science, machine learning and cloud engineering.
 - 🌱 I’m currently studying Computer Science at University of the Philippines
 - 🥲 I'm slow learner but I am very tenacious.